 Children find this area very satisfying.
-A small bucket of water is nice to wet the sand.
+A small bucket of water is nice to dampen the sand.
 Dry sand can be sifted, poured from jar to jar, while wet sand builds mountains and rivers.
-Provide many containers for digging, holding, loose materials like wooden blocks, sticks and leaves, cans and plastic pipes to support and promote creative play.
+Give many containers fro digging, holding, Loose materials like wooden blocks, sticks and leaves, cars or plastic pipes support and promote creative play.